+21.03 The Employer will contribute to the Pension Plan Trust Fund the sum of eight dollars and thirty-three cents (\$8.33) for each hour worked by a journeyman doing industrial refrigeration.
+Effective November 1, 2025, this contribution will increase to eight dollars and seventy-five cents (\$8.75); and on November 1, 2026 it will increase to nine dollars and nineteen cents (\$9.19).

-- 21.03 The Employer will contribute to the Pension Plan Trust Fund the sum five dollars and ninety-nine cents (\$5.99) for each hour worked by each employee.
-Effective November 7, 2016 this contribution will increase to six dollars and twenty-nine cents (\$6.29) and on November 6, 2017 it will increase to six dollars and sixty cents (\$6.60). - 21.04 Contributions will be remitted in the said amount and in the manner specified in this Article and in accordance with the trust agreement mentioned hereafter.
-All trust fund contributions are to be remitted monthly by cheque mailed in sufficient time as to be received by the NB Pipe Trades Administration Office not later than the 15th day of the month following that in which the said hours were worked for which contributions were made.
+The Employer will contribute to the Pension Plan Trust Fund the sum of eight dollars and seventeen cents (\$8.17) for each hour worked by a journeyman doing commercial refrigeration and HVAC work.
+Effective November 1, 2025, this contribution will increase to eight dollars and forty-two cents (\$8.42); and on November 1, 2026, it will increase to eight dollars and sixty-seven cents (\$8.67).

+21.04 Contributions will be remitted in the said amount and in the manner specified in this Article and in accordance with the trust agreement mentioned hereafter.
+All trust fund contributions are to be remitted monthly by cheque mailed in sufficient time as to be received by the NB Pipe Trades

+Administration Office not later than the 15th day of the month following that in which the said hours were worked for which contributions were made.
 Contributions are to be made on the proper forms supplied for this purpose, with the names of the employees, social insurance numbers, dates and hours worked and the company's name from whom the contributions came.

-The Trustees may change the above date at their discretion at any time: in the interest of efficiency.
+The Trustees may change the above date at their discretion at any time: in theinterest of efficiency.

 21.05 Participation in the Pension and Health and Welfare Plans shall be mandatory for all employees who are covered by this collective agreement.
-Participation in the Health and Welfare plan by other employees regardless of their affiliation with the Union shall be at the discretion of the Board of Trustees.
+Participation in the Healthand Welfare plan by other employees regardless of their affiliation with the Union shall be at the discretion of the Board of Trustees.